Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 <img src="./Images/simulink_design.png" width="900">

-The output of the spectrum analyzer is shown below:
+The output of the spectrum analyzer is shown below.
+As you can see the output of the two paths are almost completely overlapping.

 <img src="./Images/spectrum.png" width="500">